-Authorize.net is a custom payment gateway that is compatible with TicketSpice.
+Authorize.net is a custom payment processor that is compatible with TicketSpice.
 In this article, we will cover:

 How to perform refunds with Authorize.net